-Who Goes to Hell & The Long Arc of The Moral Universe
+14 Aug The Long Arc of the Moral Universe – Theodore Parker

 Martin Luther King though did not coin this phrase about the moral universe.
 He was quoting from the passionate Unitarian Minister, and 19th century progressive Christian, Theodore Parker, who once said: